 To overcome a crowded marketplace, Laura advises you to “bring your own personal brand to the table.”

-Which means, rather than trying to create a brand which perfectly mirrors the industry, add your own unique element and personality to it.
+This means, rather than trying to create a brand that perfectly mirrors the industry, add your own unique element and personality to it.
 Your business and brand should be one-in-the-same with your (public) personality.

 “Something really cool about the online course business is your business is you,” Laura affirms.